If you’re buying a home with someone else – or already have – you may be wondering how to handle your taxes.

 Limits on Mortgage Interest Deduction

-There are some limits to the mortgage interest deduction.
-The deduction is generally allowed on mortgage debt up to $750,000 ($375,000 if married and filing separately) for loans taken out after December 15, 2017.
+There are limits to the mortgage interest deduction.
+The deduction is generally allowed on mortgage debt up to $750,000 ($375,000 if married and filing separately) for loans taken out on or after December 16, 2017.

 For loans taken out before this date, the limit is $1 million ($500,000 if married and filing separately).